Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Project Status
-This project is under constant development.
+This application is under constant development.
 Please check out to the mobile version for a more complete experience.
 ____________________________________________________________________________________________________________________________________________________________________